5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 ## System Requirements
 **Minimum macOS**: Big Sur 11.3 or newer (Darwin Kernel 20.4+)</br>
-**CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey.
+**CPU**: Basically, every outdated SMBIOS that supports your CPU but is no longer supported by macOS Monterey and newer.
 This affects processors of the following Intel CPU families (newer ones don't need this since they are still supported):

 - Sandy Bridge (need additional SurPlus patches)
 - Ivy Bridge
 - Haswell (partially)

-Since this is a pretty new approach, I have to look into a bit more, but I am successfully using them on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore).
+I am successfully using them on my [Lenovo T530 ThinkPad](https://github.com/5T33Z0/Lenovo-T530-Hackinosh-OpenCore) for running Big Sur and newer.

-## How it works
+## How this spoof works
-**OpenCore Legacy Patcher** (OCLP) v0.3.2 introduced a set of new booter and kernel patches which make use of macOS'es virtualization capabilities (VMM) to trick macOS into "thinking" it is running in a Virtual Machine:
+**OpenCore Legacy Patcher** (OCLP) v0.3.2 introduced a set of new booter and kernel patches which make use of macOS'es virtualization capabilities (VMM) to trick it into "thinking" it is running in a Virtual Machine:

 > Parrotgeek1's VMM patch set would force `kern.hv_vmm_present` to always return `True`.
 With hv_vmm_present returning True, both **`OSInstallerSetupInternal`** and **`SoftwareUpdateCore`** will set the **`VMM-x86_64`** board ID while the rest of the OS will continue with the original ID.
 >